Aetos-arch/CTF-Writeup/Forensics/FCSC Forensics Challenge.md

 The result of the `volatility3 -f <path_to_dump_file> windows.inf` command shows information related to the Windows operating system profile extracted from the memory dump file.
 Here is some key information provided in the result:

 - `Kernel Base`: The base address of the Windows operating system kernel.
-- DTB`: The address of the memory descriptor table.
+- `DTB`: The address of the memory descriptor table.
-- Symbols`: The path to the JSON file containing kernel symbols.
+- `Symbols`: The path to the JSON file containing kernel symbols.
 - `Is64Bit`: Indicates whether the operating system is 64-bit.
 - `IsPAE`: Indicates whether Physical Address Extension (PAE) is enabled.
-- Major/Minor`: The major and minor version of the Windows operating system.
+- `Major/Minor`: The major and minor version of the Windows operating system.
-- MachineType`: The machine type (architecture) of the operating system.
+- `MachineType`: The machine type (architecture) of the operating system.
-- SystemTime: Windows operating system time and date.
+- `SystemTime`: Windows operating system time and date.
-- NtSystemRoot`: The path to the Windows system directory.
+- `NtSystemRoot`: The path to the Windows system directory.
-- NtProductType`: The Windows product type (e.g. NtProductWinNt).
+- `NtProductType`: The Windows product type (e.g. NtProductWinNt).
-- NtMajorVersion / NtMinorVersion`: The major and minor version of the Windows kernel.
+- `NtMajorVersion / NtMinorVersion`: The major and minor version of the Windows kernel.
 - `PE MajorOperatingSystemVersion / PE MinorOperatingSystemVersion`: The major and minor version of the operating system in the PE (Portable Executable) file information.
 - `PE Machine`: The type of machine (architecture) in the PE file information.
 - `PE TimeDateStamp`: The time stamp of the PE file.